-There are many different types of systems in this area, but some of the most popular nowadays are probable facial recognition and fingerprints.
-Actually, they are broadly used to verify users, unlock phones and computers, and so on and so forth.
+There are many different types of systems in this area, but some of the most popular nowadays are facial recognition and fingerprints.
+They are broadly used to verify users, unlock phones and computers.

 ✅ Extra security.
 Adding offline auth methods adds extra layers of security, very rare to trespass.